 Sleep loss can also greatly impair cognitive and mental health (5,6) and substantial evidence points to negative impacts on heart health (7).

-At ResMed we have resources on how to create a healthy sleep routine.
+At Resmed we have resources on how to create a healthy sleep routine.

 If you or someone you know is struggling with sleep, our free online sleep quiz may help.
 It only takes 3-5 minutes and offers insights on the quality of your sleep, and practical advice on sleep hygiene.
 Our supportive network of sleep coaches* can also help with any questions and can also help your doctor/GP with a referral.